baragaun/e2etestrunner/README.md

 ### Imports

-You can move individual tests out of this json into an external JSON file like this:
+You can move individual tests or test sequences out of this json into an external JSON file like this:

 ```json
 {